AnggaR96s/Reforestation/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## Why didn’t the orange win the race?
+It ran out of juice.